martosah/IT-Support-Ticketing-System-TechCare/README.md

 ## The Problem

 TechCare Solutions, a fictional mid-to-large regulated enterprise, receives 200+ IT support requests weekly through email and phone.
-There is no centralised system, which leads to missed SLAs, duplicated work, frustrated staff, no audit trail, and no data for service improvement.
+There is no centralized system, which leads to missed SLAs, duplicated work, frustrated staff, no audit trail, and no data for service improvement.

 Each of these is a symptom of a missing Service Desk function — the foundation of any mature IT operation in ITIL terms.